Dunklas/Dunklas.github.io/content/posts/coding/service-worker-debugging.md

 I started to dig deeper into our service worker code in order to find out how it cached content.
 Turns out we used [Workbox](https://developer.chrome.com/docs/workbox/service-worker-overview/), an abstraction by Googe to make it easier to work with service workers.
+Specifically, we used a [webpack plugin](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin/) that generates service worker code using Workbox at build-time.
-The applications build output was _precached_ and then delivered to the web application in a _cache-first_ manner.
+In the generated code, the applications build output was _precached_ and then delivered to the web application in a _cache-first_ manner.
-This means that the build output will be cached in clients during installation of the service worker, and that files always will be delivered from the cache, unless a certain file for some reason is missing in the cache.
+This means that the build output will be cached in a user's browser during installation of the service worker, and that files always will be delivered from the cache, unless a certain file for some reason is missing in the cache.
-The build output included html, js bundles, css, images, etc, but also the configuration files which we experienced cache invalidation issues with.
+The build output includes html, js bundles, css, images, etc, as well as the configuration files which we experienced cache invalidation issues with.

 The next question that came to my mind was - How are the precached files updated?
 Turns out it relies on content-based hashes.